silverbulletmd/silverbullet-mattermost/README.md

-# Mattermost plug for Mattermost
+# Mattermost plug for Silver Bullet
 Provides a `mm-saved` query provider (and maybe more in the future).
 Please follow the installation, configuration sections, and have a look at the example.

 ## Installation